cconstab/at_talk_gui/README.md

 # AtTalk Unified GUI/TUI

-A unified messaging applic### TUI-Specific Features
-- 🎨 Colored terminal output
-- ⌨️ Command-line argument parsing
-- 📊 Real-time message streaming
-- 🔧 Multi-session chat management
-- 🔧 Verbose logging options
-- 🌐 Cross-platform terminal support
-- 👥 Interactive group management commands

-### Platform Compatibility
-- **Windows**: Full support with PowerShell, Command Prompt, or Windows Terminal
-- **macOS/Linux**: Full support with any ANSI-compatible terminal
-- **Input Handling**: Uses Enter key for all panel confirmations (Escape key may not work consistently on Windows)
-- **Terminal Colors**: Automatically adapts to terminal capabilitiesilt on the atPlatform that supports both graphical (Flutter) and terminal (CLI) interfaces, sharing the same core business logic for consistent behavior across different environments.
+A unified messaging application built on the atPlatform that supports both graphical (Flutter) and terminal (CLI) interfaces, sharing the same core business logic for consistent behavior across different environments.

 ## 🌟 Overview